odee-dfcoding/swift-algorithm-club/Linked List/README.markdown

 Ours is a doubly-linked list and each node has a `next` and `previous` pointer.
 These can be `nil` if there are no next or previous nodes, so these variables must be optionals.
 (In what follows, I'll point out which functions would need to change if this was just a singly- instead of a doubly-linked list.)

-> **Note:** To avoid ownership cycles, we declare the `previous` pointer to be weak.
+> **Note:** To avoid retain cycles, we declare the `previous` pointer to be weak.
 If you have a node `A` that is followed by node `B` in the list, then `A` points to `B` but also `B` points to `A`.
 In certain circumstances, this ownership cycle can cause nodes to be kept alive even after you deleted them.
 We don't want that, so we make one of the pointers `weak` to break the cycle.

 Let's start building `LinkedList`.
 Here's the first bit: